A Handshake That Shook a Debate

 Building bridges to foster understanding and cooperation in global diplomacy.
 (Source: DALL - E)

-The controversy over a simple handshake reflects a broader challenge in international relations: the uneasy clash between universalist ideals and cultural particularities.
-Al-Sharaa’s refusal, rooted in custom, was no doubt interpreted differently in Damascus than in Berlin.
-For diplomacy to succeed, it requires a deft touch—one that sees beyond symbolic acts and into the values that underpin them.
-As a Saudi, I’ve come to appreciate that bridging divides is not about agreeing on every gesture but about understanding what they mean.
-After all, diplomacy is less about hands clasped than about minds meeting.
+The controversy over a simple handshake reflects a broader challenge in international relations: the uneasy intersection of universalist ideals and cultural particularities.
+Al-Sharaa’s refusal, rooted in custom, would have been understood differently in Damascus than in Berlin.
+For diplomacy to succeed, it requires a deft touch—one that looks past symbolic acts to the values beneath them.

 Share on: